-Table 13.5 6 provides the actual development fees for recent development projects in Santa Clara.
-The In Santa Clara, the total per dwelling unit fees are moderate when compared with other jurisdictions in the County, and the per dwelling unit fees for multi-family projects are less than for single family projects. and The total fees for the three residential prototype projects represent only a small portion of total development costs (Single Family = 2.6%, Small Multi-Family = 8.6%, Large Multi-Family = 8.,8%).
+In Santa Clara, the per dwelling unit fees are moderate when compared with other jurisdictions in the County, and the per dwelling unit fees for multi-family projects are less than for single family projects.
+The total fees for the three residential prototype projects represent only a small portion of total development costs (Single Family = 2.6%, Small Multi-Family = 8.6%, Large Multi-Family = 8.78%).

-Because application and building feesplanning and development fees in Santa Clara are relatively reasonablemoderate compared to other jurisdictions in the County and they represent a small percentage of overall development costs, they are not considered a significant constraint to the construction of market-rate or affordable housing.
+Because planning and development fees in Santa Clara are moderate compared to other jurisdictions in the County and they represent a small percentage of overall development costs, they are not considered a significant constraint to the construction of market-rate or affordable housing.
 Lower per dwelling unit fees for multi-family projects, compared with fees for single family projects, supports the construction of more naturally affordable multi-family housing.
-The Park Impact Fee Ordinance was adopted in 2014.